-In deciding what to write about today, looking at all of the things that are currently tickling my k-fancy (and there is a lot) I’ve decided to follow SaraG’s Musical Monday lead and go with a webtoon inspired post.
-She mentioned how often webtoons are translated into dramas, and she’s not wrong.
-Many of our favorites came right from the computer screen to the…computer screen.
+In deciding what to write about today, looking at all of the things that are currently tickling my k-fancy (and there’s a lot) I’ve decided to follow SaraG’s Musical Monday lead and go with a webtoon inspired post.
+Within her post on the music from Lost In Translation, she mentioned how often webtoons are translated into dramas — and she’s not wrong.
+Many of our favorite shows go right from the computer screen to the computer screen.

 And now we have a new one which circles us back around again.

-This drama called July Found By Chance is not only being picked up for a live-action adaptation, but it’s also being done by MBC as a full drama, rather than the usual short episode web drama. makes sense considering webtoons are epically long.
-Seriously, so long.
-I’ve tried to read a few and then lose interest partway through — which is why I love a good adaptation, lots of the meat cut down for me into a plate-sized portion.
+This drama called July Found By Chance is not only being picked up for a live-action adaptation, but it’s also being done by MBC as a full drama, rather than the usual short episode web drama — makes sense considering webtoons are epically long.
+Seriously, so long!
+I’ve tried to read a few and then lose interest partway through — which is why I love a good adaptation, lots of meat cut down into plate-sized portions.

-This webdrama/webtoon is about a bunch of characters of a manhwa who realize they are in a manhwa and decide to try and act un-manhwa like.
-That sentence only makes sense if you know a manhwa is a manga.
-That explanation only makes sense if you know a manga is like a graphic novel.
+This web drama/webtoon is about a bunch of characters of a manhwa who realize they are in a manhwa and decide to try and act un-manhwa like.
+That sentence only makes sense if you know manhwas are mangas…and that explanation only makes sense if you know mangas are like graphic novels.

-How a picture in a picture in a picture!
+How’s that for a picture in a picture in a picture?

-Of course, you’re probably saying right now, if I had only read the webtoon I’d actually know exactly what the plot was…to which I say, good point, however, not always.
-Didn’t the Clean With a Passion of Now drama add a completely new character?
-Last fall’s Dokgo Rewind mini drama was actually a prequel to the existing story.
-And everyone knows the books are not always like the dramas.
-(Especially in webtoons, I believe we’ve already gone over how long they are, something has to get cut or condensed in order to tell one overarching story.
+Of course, you’re probably saying right now if I had only read the webtoon I’d actually know what the plot is — to which I say — good point.
+However, this isn’t always true, right?
+Didn’t the Clean With a Passion of Now drama add an entirely new character?
+Last fall’s Dokgo Rewind mini-drama was actually a prequel to the existing written story… and everyone knows the books are not always like the dramas.
+(Especially in webtoons, I believe we’ve already gone over how long they are — something has to get cut or condensed in order to tell one overarching story.)

-The production is currently trying to sign on SF9’s Rowoon for his first leading role.
+The production team is currently trying to sign on SF9’s Rowoon for his first leading role.
 While I don’t know much about him, I didn’t stick around his last drama Where The Stars Land long enough to actually see his part, looking at his picture above, he looks a lot like the hero in a webtoon.
-I’ll be interested to see if he actually takes the part, though, unless it messes with his SF9 schedule, I could see how a leading role would be a hard thing to turn down.
+I’ll be interested to know if he actually takes the role though unless it messes with his SF9 schedule, I could see how a leading role would be a hard thing to turn down.
 My guess?
 He’s going to sign on.
-Who can say no to that?
+Who can say no to an upgrade in status?

-All in all, interesting things happening in Kdrama nowadays!
+All in all, exciting things happening in Kdrama nowadays!